Emmett Smith, Ph.D.

 If I’m not in the classroom or in my office, look for me at the Equestrian Barn where you’ll find me riding my American Quarter Horse, Maker Sweet Dreams (we call her Sista).
-I also enjoy relaxing on my front porch, love to read and am learning to play the ukulele.
-I like to throw a disk around, specifically at stationary baskets.
+I enjoy reading on my front porch, playing video games, traveling, and hiking.

 - Ph.D., University of Massachusetts Medical School